 What are the symptoms of postpartum thyroiditis?

 When the thyroid becomes inflamed, it first sends a lot of thyroid hormone into your blood.
 That causes hyperthyroidism.
 During this time, you may not have any symptoms.
-Or any symptoms you do have may be mild and not last long.
+Or you may have any of the symptoms listed below under overactive thyroid.

 After this first phase, you may fully recover.
 Or your thyroid may be damaged.
 A damaged thyroid can become underactive.
 This condition may also go away.
 Or you may have an underactive thyroid for the rest of your life.
 In this case, you may need hormone replacement.